fubhy/graphql-drupal/doc/mutations/README.md

 }
 ```

-And now in our `.exntends.graphqls` file we will extend the Mutation type to add our new mutation.
+And now in our `.extends.graphqls` file we will extend the Mutation type to add our new mutation.
 This is so that in the future other modules can also themselves extend this type with new mutations keeping things organized.

 ```
 extend type Mutation {